jeffsrepoaccount/angular-api/README.md

 ## Dependencies

-This project depends on `jrl.utils` (which is still currently in a private BitBucket repository).
+This project depends on [`jrl.utils`](https://github.com/jeffsrepoaccount/angular-utils).
 It also depends on a `jrl.config` module existing, which should be provided by consumers.
 It is a configuration module used solely for storing static environment data, and is separated out in this way so that multiple environments can be easily supported.
 This is accomplished by defining a `jrl.config` module within an implementing project that contains a single constant, `jrl-config`.
 It should look something like this:

 ```javascript
 (function() {